electricg/mobi-fav-stations/README.md

 - [ ] show loading visual in the "load information" button
 - [ ] better "first time" experience
 - [ ] check all the "empties"
+- [ ] install offline sw only when clicking the "install" button